sameersaeed/chip8-emulator/README.md

 <br>

-to launch the client locally after manual compilation, you can then run either of the following commands:
+To launch the client locally after manual compilation, you can then run either of the following commands:

 ```console
 emrun --port <port> .